 Updated: Shooting kills two, wounds one at home of Tru Colors executive off of Middle Sound Loop

-Update: On Sunday evening, Tru Colors founder George Taylor posted a statement concerning the shoot.
+Update: On Sunday evening, Tru Colors founder George Taylor posted a statement concerning the shooting.
 Taylor grieved, saying "I lost a friend to violence," sharing some thoughts from his son — at whose house the fatal shooting took place — and asking the press and public to "show our team a little grace and reach out to gain understanding before drawing conclusions."
 The full statement is available at the end of this article.

 The New Hanover County Sheriff's Office received a call shortly before dawn on Saturday morning and arrived at the home of George Taylor III, chief operations officer for Tru Colors, and the son of the company's founder, George Taylor.